• Skip to primary navigation

 Sliced pressure cooker corned beef on plate with cabbage, potatoes and carrots

 St. Patrick's Day is right around the corner.
-I make it a point to have corned beef and cabbage every year.
-This will be the fourth year I've made pressure cooker corned beef and cabbage.
-It was literally the first thing I ever cooked in my Instant Pot, after it sat in the box for 2 months post-Christmas.
+I make it a point to have pressure cooker corned beef and cabbage every year.
+This will be the eighth year I've made pressure cooker corned beef and cabbage.
+It was literally the first thing I ever cooked in my Instant Pot (after it sat in the box for two months post-Christmas).
 Well, my life was never the same.
-And I will never go back to the darkness.
-Who knew that two years later, I would have written over 100 Instant Pot recipes?!
+Who knew that a few years later, I would have written hundreds of Instant Pot recipes?!

 Is corned beef Irish or not?

-In this article, they explain that the early Irish immigrants to America began eating Kosher beef once they reached the states; something they did not do in Ireland.
+However, this article from Smithsonian Magazine explains that the early Irish immigrants to America began eating Kosher beef once they reached the states, something they did not do in Ireland.
+Who knows which is right?

 Ingredients You'll Need

 As for the spice packet...
 It will be included with your corned beef when you buy it and is essentially a pickling spice blend and will vary by brand.
-They are mostly made up of peppercorns, bay leaves, mustard seeds, and dill seeds.
+They are most commonly made up of peppercorns, bay leaves, mustard seeds, and dill seeds.

 How to Make Pressure Cooker Corned Beef and Cabbage